Cougar Interview—Captain (Ret.) Gabe Higerd ’06

 APU LIFE: What brought you back to APU?

-Higerd: Throughout my service and deployment, I stayed in contact with Coach Santa Cruz, Coach Wilmer, and others on APU’s football staff.
+Higerd: Throughout my service and deployment, I stayed in contact with Coach (Victor) Santa Cruz, Coach (Brian) Wilmer, and others on APU’s football staff.
 Coach Cruz always assured me that I had a place here if I ever considered coaching.
 While on the field as an assistant football coach last year, Major Mark Goeller, founder and bedrock of APU’s ROTC program, approached me about replacing him when the Army reassigned him.
 From there, my life changed overnight, and God has truly blessed me with a dream job.

 APU LIFE: How has your faith affected your career decisions?